 Replace existing drawings.
 Create drawing files when they do not exist: Replace drawings with the same names to update a scene with new modified drawings and preserve the animation.

 Tip: If you don't want to lose the existing animation when pasting a template, such as when placing new drawings after the animation, then delete the template's animation.
 It will still have updated the drawings but not override the existing animation.

 Always create drawing files: When adding exposures to a drawing layer, new drawings will always be created.
 If drawing files with the same name already exist, Harmony will create a new name for the drawing.

 If you want to perform another Paste Special operation using the same settings you used previously, you can use the Paste Special Again command instead.
 You can paste your selection using the same settings as in the most recent Paste Special operation, without opening the Paste Special dialog box.

-- In the Timeline or Xsheet view, select the drawings to copy and press Ctrl + C (Windows/Linux) or ⌘ + C (macOS).
+- In the Timeline or Xsheet view, select the drawings to copy and press Ctrl + C (Windows/Linux) or ⌘ + C (Mac OS X).